gamemanual0/gm0/source/docs/common-mechanisms/active-intake/types-of-intakes.rst

 ===============

 Horizontal/Top Intake
    A horizontal intake generally is a wider style of intake that has the intake rotating on a horizontal axis or plane.
 Horizontal intakes are generally used for intaking smaller game elements, as these types of intakes can control more than one piece at a time.
-Horizontal intakes have been used successfully in games such as Res-Q and Rover Ruckus, where teams needed to pick up small cubes and balls from the floor.
+Horizontal intakes have been used successfully in games such as RES-Q and Rover Ruckus, where teams needed to pick up small cubes and balls from the floor.

 Vertical Intake
    A vertical intake typically has wheels or other intake components rotating on a vertical axis (the z-axis).
 Vertical intakes are more controllable, as they can only pick up one element at a time.
 Vertical intakes excel at picking up large game elements which would be impossible to control more than one piece at once, such as the foam glyphs in Relic Recovery.